-Extra-damage effects:
+Extra-damage effects

-Poison - target loses 1 point of damage per round
+Poison - target takes 1 point of damage per round.

-Level drain - target loses 1 level, experience set to minimum for that level, and spell level is reduced (if necessary)
+Level drain - target loses 1 level, experience set to minimum for that level, and spell level is reduced.

-Insanity - target will attack members of same group in combat
+Insanity - target will attack members of same group in combat.

-Aging - for party members, each stat reduced by 1, to a minimum of 1 for monsters, aging acts as a level drain
+Aging - for party members, each statistic reduced by 1, to a minimum of 1.
+For monsters, aging acts as a level drain.

 Possession - target's mind is controlled.
-If target is a party member: target will attack other party members monster: party can direct target's attack
+If target is a party member: target will attack other party members.
+If the target is a monster: party can direct monster's attack.